-- Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
-Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - Make sure that the camera is turned off before plugging in or unplugging the cable.
+Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
+Failure to insert the connector fully can result in poor communication or malfunction.

+connect the cable to the camera.

+- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - Make sure that the camera is turned off before plugging in or unplugging the cable.
 Check the user documentation that comes with the TV for information about requirements before plugging into or unplugging from the TV.